Hans Rohrbach: Work

 Hans Rohrbachs time was split between work with an academic focus, and work involving the military.
-During his time of doctorate in the very early 1930s, he published several solutions to mathematical problems that were set by the Jahresbericht (Annual Report) of the German Mathematical Society.
+During his doctoratal studies, in the very early 1930s, he published several solutions to mathematical problems that were set by the Jahresbericht (Annual Report) of the German Mathematical Society.
 In 1931, he published a solution to Problem 66, in 1932 a solution followed to Problem 84 and Problem 89 was also solved in 1932.

 In 1937, Rohrbach introduced a mathematical puzzle, which was a variation of James Joseph Sylvester's stamp puzzle:

 I have a large number of stamps to the value of 5d and 17d only.
 What is the largest denomination which I cannot make up with a combination of these two different values.

 In 1937, he formulated in his paper Ein Beitrag zur additiven Zahlentheorie (A contribution to the additive number theory) a related problem, which he considered much more difficult:

 An envelope may carry no more than h stamps, and one has available k integer-valued stamp denominations.
 Given h and k, find the maximal integer n = n(h, k) such that all integer postage values from 1 to n can be made up.
 In addition, find all sets of k stamp denominations satisfying this condition.
 The problem statement is usually modified by augmenting the solution sets with a stamp of value zero, and requiring that a letter carry exactly h stamps.

 Here are some examples from Mactutor, which have been copied verbatim to ensure mathematical accuracy: